microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/knownissue.md

 For the beta, we had to restrict project deletion in the Microclimate UI to only those that are within a running container.

 **Workaround:** Navigate to the microclimate-workspace directory, delete the project folder, and refresh the Microclimate UI.

+## Windows: Dockerfile edit does not start the Liberty server after a container refresh

+On making a Dockerfile change in Windows, the Liberty server is not started after a container refresh.

+**Workaround:** A pom.xml edit or a Microclimate(mcdev) restart, restarts the Liberty Server.